 Organizational leaders have long been wary of employee absenteeism, but companies that place too much emphasis on attendance run the risk of an even greater productivity zapper: presenteeism.
-This workplace phenomenon, which occurs when employees show up to work sick, burned out, exhausted or otherwise not fully functioning, is less visible than absenteeism, but some experts say it can be even more damaging to productivity, company culture and the health of a workforce.
+This workplace phenomenon, which occurs when employees show up to work sick, burned out or injured, is less visible than absenteeism, but some experts say it can be even more damaging to productivity, company culture and the health of a workforce.

 What Is Presenteeism?

-Presenteeism is a phenomenon where employees go to work but are not fully productive due to personal or medical reasons.
+Presenteeism is a phenomenon where employees go to work but are not productive or fully functioning due to health or medical reasons.

 What Is Presenteeism?

-Traditionally, presenteeism refers to employees reporting to work despite feeling sick.
+Presenteeism refers to employees reporting to work despite feeling sick or ill.
 This may be done out of dedication to their jobs, or because they feel pressure to show up even though they’re under the weather.
+Also in view are employees with mental health conditions, such as depression and ADHD, as well as chronic health conditions, which can impact their work performance.

-Ellen Ernst Kossek, a professor of management at Purdue University’s Mitchell E. Daniels, Jr. School of Business, takes the broader view of presenteeism.
-She argues that the phenomenon can include instances when employees show up to work unable to perform at a high level, or with a reduced mental capacity — and not necessarily due to health reasons.
+There is some scholarly debate about the scope of presenteeism.
+Ellen Ernst Kossek, a professor of management at Purdue University’s Mitchell E. Daniels, Jr. School of Business, for instance, argues that the phenomenon should take into account employees who show up to work unable to perform at a high level, regardless of their health.
+Generally, though, most experts agree that presenteeism refers primarily to showing up to work unhealthy, which manifests in a sharp drop in productivity.

 What Causes Presenteeism?